chaya-tan/chaya-tan/README.md

 - [Goofy's Nail](https://www.instagram.com/goofynails.bkk/), a nail salon
 - [Gato Blanco](https://www.ragdollthailand.com/), a ragdoll cattery   (yes! seriously!
 I have 30+ cats!).
 - [serenique](https://www.serenique.com), Chinese Astrology platform (-- left project)
-- [tatto cafe](https://tatto.cafe), an online film shop as a gift, founded in 2012 by my gf, make it automated by me in 2023
+- [tatto cafe](https://tatto.cafe), an online film shop as a gift, founded in 2012 by my gf, automated by me in 2023

 Coding still be a big part of my life.
 I code for the businesses that I partnered with.